 Despite their size, terns are impressively fierce, using their flying skills and numbers to hassle intruders away from the breeding community.
 Cute?
 Yes.
 Intimidating?
 Also yes.
 Their chicks are spotty for camouflage, but it also means they’re some of the cutest babies around.

 Little terns are under threat in NSW, largely because of disturbance by dogs, unaware beachgoers and 4WD vehicles on beaches.

 There are a few simple steps you can take to keep beach-nesting birds safe and help to #SharetheShore:

 Tiny but deadly

 While full-sized emus can be a terrifying 2m tall, run 50km/h, and defeat a machine-gun-wielding military force (in the ’30s, emus actually stood up to a gang of automatic rifles in WA’s ‘Emu War’), emu chicks are way more adorable.
-Try to contain yourself when you watch this one playing with a dog.

 Did you know: Kangaroos and emus can’t run backwards.
 It’s been suggested this is why these two feature on the Aussie coat of arms – to symbolise the country always moving forward.